-All right, back to the pancakes.
-As I said they are to die for.
+All right, back to these healthy oatmeal pancakes.
+As I said, they are to die for.
 And to keep the fall recipe theme here on the blog, I decided to serve them with an apple topping.

 The pancake batter is nice and thick and won’t run once you spoon it on your pan.
 Just use a spatula to shape flat pancakes.
 If you measure out 1/4 cup of batter for each pancake, it will be enough to make you 7 pancakes.